 - Parents naturalized between October 5, 1978 and February 26, 2001: You derive citizenship if one of your parents was a U.S. citizen when you were born, never ceased to be a citizen, and the other parent was naturalized before your 18th birthday; or the naturalization of both parents occurred before your 18th birthday; and you were unmarried and held a green card at the time.

 - Parents born in U.S. or naturalized between February 27, 2001 and the present: You derive citizenship if one of your parents was born in the U.S. or if one of your parents naturalized prior to your 18th birthday and while you were living in the U.S. in the legal and physical custody of that parent, provided you already had a green card (lawful permanent residence).
 Both biological and adopted children qualify under this law.
 This allows some children to become U.S. citizens the minute they receive a green card through a U.S. citizen parent.

 Applying for Proof of U.S. Citizenship

 Although derivation of citizenship is automatic, you'll probably want to have some proof of the person's new status as a U.S. citizen.
-To

-The child can also apply to the U.S. State Department for a U.S.
+The child can also apply to the U.S. State Department for a U.S. passport.